Divyeshpratap/AVATAR/README.md

 **AVATAR** (Audio-Visual Active Tracking and Annotation Rendering) is designed for live camera input or saved videos, allowing you to automatically detect, track, and evaluate multiple people’s lip-sync accuracy.
 The results are shown via bounding boxes and confidence scores, overlaid in real time on the video stream.

-This pipeline is a starting point for advanced audio-visual understanding tasks such as speaker diarization, content creation tools, or live-stream moderation.
+This pipeline serves as a foundation for advanced audio-visual understanding tasks such as speaker diarization, content creation tools, or live-stream moderation.
 Some of the applications of the project are:
-1. Annotating which person spoke which sentence in a multi speaker meeting scenario.
-This can be useful to generate speaker specific Minutes of Meeting.
+1. **Annotating Who Said What in Meetings**: Automatically tag each utterance in a multi-speaker meeting, making it easier to generate speaker-specific minutes of meeting or transcripts.
-2. Speaker Source separation.
+2. **Speaker Source separation**: In complex audio environments where multiple people talk simultaneously, the system can help isolate or label each speaker’s audio track.
-3. Identifying the contribution of a speaker in a meeting.
+3. **Interactive Learning or Tele-Education**: In virtual classrooms, highlight the student currently speaking, or track group discussions to get speaker contribution metrics.
-4.
+4. **Subtitle or Caption Automation**: Integrate with real-time transcription services to automatically generate speaker-attributed subtitles, useful for online lectures, panels, or conferences.

 ---

 ## Key Features

 - **Live Camera Integration**: Captures video (and audio via PyAudio) from your webcam.
-- **Multi-Face Detection & Tracking**: Employs S3FD for face detection and SORT for ID-based tracking across frames.
+- **Multi-Face Detection & Tracking**: Employs [S3FD](https://github.com/sfzhang15/SFD) for face detection and [SORT](https://github.com/abewley/sort) for ID-based tracking across frames.
-- **Active Speaker Identification**: Uses TalkNet to generate lip-sync scores, to determine who is speaking in each frame.
+- **Active Speaker Identification**: Uses [TalkNet](https://github.com/TaoRuijie/TalkNet-ASD) to generate lip-sync scores, to determine who is speaking in each frame.
 - **Real-Time Annotations**: Bounding boxes with color-coded confidence scores are rendered on each frame, displayed in a dedicated OpenCV window.
 - **Producer-Consumer with Threads**: Producer thread handles processing (face detection and tracking, lip-sync evaluation), consumer handles visualization to avoid pipeline bottlenecks.
 Lip-sync evaluation dynamically allocates threads based on number of speakers identified to speed up ML inferencing.